Toshayo/WaterFramesBackported/README.md

   set ``camera://x,y,z`` where x, y and z are camera coordinates.
 - OpenComputers integration is present.
 You can set URL and other parameters with computers.
 - Other features might not be ported from WATERFrAMES.
-- Will be (if my free time allows it) synchronised with my 1.12.2 port
+- Will be (if my free time allows it) synchronized with my 1.12.2 port
   - First two numbers of the mod version indicate minecraft-version-agnostic versions of the mod.
-  - Third number of the mod version indicate specific minecraft version patch (improvements, fixes).
+  - Third number of the mod version indicate specific Minecraft version patch (improvements, fixes).

 If you are experiencing crashes, feel free to open issues [here](https://github.com/Toshayo/WaterFrames/issues) I'll fix when I have time.